The Employment Law Review: Malaysia

-Under the Minimum Retirement Age Act 2012 (MRAA), a fixed-term contract that exceeds the period stipulated in the Schedule to the MRAA can only end when the employee reaches retirement age.16 Therefore, a fixed-term contract loses its efficacy if it is for a fixed term (inclusive of any extension) that is longer than the period permitted under Paragraphs 1(h) or 1(ha) of the Schedule (Section 2) to the MRAA.
-In these circumstances, the fixed-term contract in substance becomes a permanent contract, whereby it will only end upon the employee reaching retirement age (which is 60 years).
+Under the Minimum Retirement Age Act 2012 (MRAA), a fixed-term contract that exceeds the period stipulated in the Schedule to the MRAA can end only when the employee reaches retirement age.16 Therefore, a fixed-term contract loses its efficacy if it is for a fixed term (inclusive of any extension) that is longer than the period permitted under the MRAA.17 In these circumstances, the fixed-term contract in substance becomes a permanent contract, whereby it will only end when the employee reaches retirement age (which is 60 years).

 ii Probationary periods

 The law in Malaysia recognises probationary periods.
-There is no statutory minimum notice of termination for a probationer, and as such, termination is a matter of contractual right.
-Nevertheless, for employees governed under the EA, when the reason for termination falls within certain categories, such as redundancy or closure of business, there are minimum periods of notice that must be given to the employee.17 A probationer has a right to lodge a complaint for unfair dismissal under the IRA.
+There is no statutory minimum notice of dismissal for a probationer and, as such, termination is a matter of contractual right.
+Nevertheless, for employees governed under the EA, when the reason for dismissal falls within certain categories, such as redundancy or closure of business, there are minimum periods of notice that must be given to the employee.18 A probationer has a right to lodge a complaint for unfair dismissal under the IRA.

 iii Establishing a presence

-There is no prohibition against a foreign company hiring employees without being officially registered to conduct business in Malaysia.
-However, the foreign company itself must not conduct business in Malaysia.18 Merely hiring an employee may not by itself be regarded as conducting business in Malaysia.
+There is no legislation that prohibits a foreign company from hiring employees without being officially registered to conduct business in Malaysia.
+However, the foreign company itself must not conduct business in Malaysia.19 Merely hiring an employee may not by itself be regarded as conducting business in Malaysia.
 If, however, these employees are actively soliciting business in Malaysia, and concluding contracts in Malaysia, there is a risk that the foreign company may be regarded as conducting business in Malaysia.

-There is also no prohibition against a foreign company engaging an independent contractor without registering in Malaysia.
+There is also no legislation that prohibits a foreign company from engaging an independent contractor without registering in Malaysia.
 However, the foreign company must consider whether engaging an independent contractor or an employee may give rise to the foreign company having a permanent establishment (PE) in Malaysia.
 A foreign company is regarded as having a PE in Malaysia if the independent contractor or employee:

 - continues supervisory activities in Malaysia in connection with a building or work site or a construction, an installation or an assembly project;